baumlab/WestGridIntro/WestGridIntroduction.md

 	checkjob JOB_NAME	*Check the status of a job canceljob JOB_NAME	*Cancel a job (more forceful than qdel)

+### After the Code is Complete ###

+After the WestGrid servers have completed running your code, you will want to move the results back to your local machine using

+	scp USERNAME@nestor.westgrid.ca:FILE_TO_COPY.txt /local/path/to/file

-### <a name="bestprac"></a> Best Practices of Using WestGrid for Computation ###
+### <a name="bestprac"></a> Best Practices of Using WestGrid for Computation, including Parallelization ###

-First and foremost, try to split your job into multiple smaller jobs.
+When submitting a large job to WestGrid, try to split your job into multiple smaller jobs.
 This way, multiple nodes can be used to complete your task, not only reducing the total time it will take to run the code, but also making it easier for your code to begin running.
-In addition, by creating smaller jobs, it is far easier to cancel them if an unexpected error comes up without wasting both your time and server time.
+In addition, by creating sub-jobs that work simultaneously, it is far easier to cancel your script if an unexpected error comes up - preventing a waste of not only your time, but also server time.

+To break up R scripts into multiple jobs, consider parallelization.
+There are a number of R packages that allow for parallelization, including [parallel](https://stat.ethz.ch/R-manual/R-devel/library/parallel/doc/parallel.pdf), [mpi](http://cran.r-project.org/web/packages/Rmpi/index.html), [snow](http://cran.r-project.org/web/packages/snow/snow.pdf), and [snowfall](http://cran.r-project.org/web/packages/snowfall/index.html).
+These packages allow for different nodes to work in tandem, relaying information back and forth as required.
+Parallelization spreads computation and data amongst different nodes, decreasing the memory required for each interal process and increasing the speed of computation overall.